narblaitiin/nrf52840_rtos_blinky/README.md

-# Code for 6Sens Project : blinky application test for my own MBDT50Q (based on nRF52840) board
+# Code for 6Sens Project : blinky application test for a customed MBDT50Q (based on nRF52840) board

 ## Overview
 Simply Blinky example to know how to install, to configure and to use Zephyr RTOS.